rrramble/frontend-snippets/css.md

 }
 ```

 2.2.
-Use [`@media (prefers-color-scheme)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) if you would like to support browsers, updated before May, 2024.
+Use [`@media (prefers-color-scheme)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) if you need to support browsers, updated before May, 2024.

 ```css
 /* For default light mode */